newcomertv/embedded-test/FAQ-and-common-errors.md

 ## `error[E0463]: can't find crate for test`

+This can happen if you forget to add `harness = false` to your `Cargo.toml` for each test.

-This can happen if you invoke `cargo test` without any additional arguments.
+Furthermore, this error can happen if you invoke `cargo test` without any additional arguments.
 Apparently `cargo test` wants to also test the binaries...

 Adding the following to `Cargo.toml` helps as a workaround.